debugme/typescript-natours/README.md

 • create swagger docs for each of your endpoints
 • pass refresh token in cookie in response header back to client
 • find a way to save request.$user rather than in request.body.$user if possible
+• remove accessToken from response and put into response header cookie only

 # We follow a fat model, thin controller architecture i.e. we want as much business logic to go into the models and as little as possible into the controllers.